abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 &theta;<sub>o</sub>, &theta;<sub>1</sub>, ... , &theta;<sub>n</sub> are coefficients of independent variables and
 P(x) is the probability of occurence of event.

-which is also General Equation of a logistic regression with n independent variables.
+which is also the **General Equation** of a logistic regression with n independent variables.

 ![Sigmoid_Curve](/images/Logistic_Regression_Images/Sigmoid_Curve.png)